marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   The :option:`-Wsizeof-pointer-memaccess` option is enabled by :option:`-Wall`.

+.. option:: -Wno-sizeof-pointer-memaccess

+  Default option value for :option:`-Wsizeof-pointer-memaccess`.

-.. option:: -Wno-sizeof-array-argument, -Wsizeof-array-argument
+.. option:: -Wno-sizeof-array-argument

   Do not warn when the ``sizeof`` operator is applied to a parameter that is declared as an array in a function definition.
 This warning is enabled by default for C and C++ programs.

+.. option:: -Wsizeof-array-argument

+  Default option value for :option:`-Wno-sizeof-array-argument`.

-.. option:: -Wmemset-elt-size, -Wno-memset-elt-size
+.. option:: -Wmemset-elt-size

   Warn for suspicious calls to the ``memset`` built-in function, if the first argument references an array, and the third argument is a number